Franchise or License?

 - Initial supplies, and

-There is, of course, a danger that a licensee will ‘go off the rails’ and do business in a way that harms the goodwill associated with the trademark.
+There is, of course, a danger that a licensee will go astray and do business in a way that harms the goodwill associated with the trademark.
 Therefore, any trademark license should have protections for the mark, including the right to terminate the license if the license seller discovers the mark has been harmed by the licensee.

 The legal landscape isn’t all wide open green pastures when it comes to licensing a business though.
 Licensing arrangements can fall within the definition of “business opportunity.”